 - Grilled Corn and Halloumi Salad

 - Grilled Steak Skewers with Chimichurri

 For the web story version of this recipe, click here!

 Made this recipe and loved it?
 Leave a star rating below!

 Shrimp and Chorizo Skewers

-- 1 ½ lbs peeled and deveined shrimp, tails removed (see note)
+- 1 ½ pounds peeled and deveined shrimp tails removed (see note)

 - Lime wedges